IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 Private-use or experimental keys MAY be used in the JSON dictionary.
-In order to avoid such keys colliding with IANA registry keys, implementers or vendors defining private-use or experimental keys MUST create sub-dictionaries, where the sub-dictionary is added into the top-level JSON dictionary with a key of the format "vendor-\*" where the "\*" is replaced by the implementer's or vendor's identifier.
+In order to avoid such keys colliding with IANA registry keys, implementers or vendors defining private-use or experimental keys MUST create sub-dictionaries.
+If a set of PvD Additional Information keys are defined by an organization that has a Formal URN Namespace {{URN}}, the URN namespace SHOULD be used as the top-level JSON key for the sub-dictionary.
+For other private uses, the sub-dictionary key SHOULD follow the format of "vendor-\*", where the "\*" is replaced by the implementer's or vendor's identifier.
 For example, keys specific to the FooBar organization could use "vendor-foobar".
-Upon receiving such a sub-dictionary, host MUST ignore this sub-dictionary if it is unknown.
-If a set of PvD Additional Information keys are defined by an organization that has a Formal URN Namespace {{URN}}, the URN namespace SHOULD be used rather than the "vendor-*" format.
+If a host receives a sub-dictionary with an unknown key, the host MUST ignore the contents of the sub-dictionary.

 ### Example